The following is a guest post by AJ Wilcox, of B2Linked.com.

 Where LinkedIn Advertising really excels is in the business-to-business space.
 It allows you to target people by their LinkedIn profile content, so if you know the job titles/seniorities/etc. of your customer, it’s a great fit.

 In July of 2013, LinkedIn announced a new ad unit called “Sponsored Updates.”
-These are native ad units which appear to users within their news feed.
-Along with LinkedIn’s acquisition of the news service “Pulse,” these moves telegraphed the company’s move away from being a job searching platform, and towards being a business-centered content hub.
+These are native ad units that appear to users within their news feeds.
+Along with LinkedIn’s acquisition of the news service “Pulse,” these moves telegraphed the company’s move away from being a job-searching platform, and towards being a business-centered content hub.

-Obviously a smart move as users who view content return much more often and spend more time on site than users who come back only to update their resume every 6 months.
+Obviously, a smart move as users who view content return much more often and spend more time on the site than users who come back only to update their resume every 6 months.

-LinkedIn’s direction and this new ad unit are a content marketer’s best friend.
+LinkedIn’s direction and this new ad unit are content marketers' best friends.
 Sponsored Updates are formatted perfectly for featuring content, and coupled with the ability to share, comment, and like posts, they provide just the right mix of social media and advertisement.